 Year two evaluation reports: Money Sorted, Opportunity and Change, Towards Work

-Year three evaluation reports: Money Sorted, Opportunity and Change (awaiting copy), Towards Work
+Year three evaluation reports: Money Sorted, Opportunity and Change, Towards Work

 The Building Better Opportunities programme finishes in 2022.

 Money Sorted in D2N2 provides support and personally tailored interventions for people experiencing financial difficulty.
 It can help you take control, build your confidence and skills and help you tackle barriers and problems in order to improve your financial well-being for the longer term.